pyk/bench/README.md

 }
 ```

-Run it and you will get the following output:
+Run it, and you will get the following output in your terminal:

 ```markdown
 | Benchmark         |    Time |    Speedup | Iterations |    Ops/s | Cycles | Instructions |  IPC | Cache Misses |